shuvro/movies-node-docker-mongodb-microservices/README.md

 docker-compose up -d
 ```

-By default the
+## Services at PORTS

-auth service will start on port `3000`
+- auth service will start on port `3000`
-movie service will start on port `3001`
+- movie service will start on port `3001`
-mongodb will start on port `27018`
+- mongodb will start on port `27018`

 To stop the service run